Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-92-the-raging-storm.md

 A good moment, actually.
 They needed more like it.

-“I’ve come to *appreciate* happy endings, recently,” he said, once he’d shooed them back to the couch.
-“I grew up in an era of series and movies where *‘gritty realism’* means the good guys die, and the bad guys never get a redemption arc, or even where there *are* no good guys and bad guys, just equally dark gray awful people with few redeeming qualities.
+"I’ve come to *appreciate* happy endings, recently," he said, once he’d shooed them back to the couch.
+"I grew up in an era of series and movies where *‘gritty realism’* means the good guys die, and the bad guys never get a redemption arc, or even where there *are* no good guys and bad guys, just equally dark gray awful people with few redeeming qualities.
 And that bothers me because it’s *not* realistic.
 We focus on tragedies, but life is also full of triumph.
 It’s full of weird things like a whole orphanage getting adopted by a team of supersoldiers.
 Alien monsters turning out to be anything but.
 In fact, they may be the best friends we ever had.
 The best stories, like real life, ride that line between light and dark.
-You need tragedy to make hope relevant…and you need hope to see you past the tragedy.”
+You need tragedy to make hope relevant…and you need hope to see you past the tragedy."

 He smiled at the nodding heads in the crowd, and nodded with them.
-“That’s what this has been about, tonight.
+"That’s what this has been about, tonight.
 Hope.
 And *I* hope we’ve managed to give you some today.
 There’ll be more shows like this in the future, I hope.
 Every step of the way, with each little victory—and each setback—this show will be here and, I hope, we’ll be welcoming my guests back again for more.
 For as long as we have left.
-Thank you, and good night.”
+Thank you, and good night."

 The after-show was nice, too.
 Lots of meet-and-greet, and the guests seemed keen on shaking every hand and hearing every story.
 That was good.
 A thousand people would leave with good stories to share, having met celebrities and *real people* the likes of which Hollywood could never conjure.